vsallaberry/libvsensors/README.md

 [vsallaberry@gmail.com]
 <https://github.com/vsallaberry/libvsensors>

+## Credits
+* Credits to Bill Wilson, Ben Hines and other gkrellm developers (gkrellm, GPLv3, https://git.srcbox.net/gkrellm) for some hints about the way to retrieve some os-specific system informations.

 ## License
 GPLv3 or later.
 See LICENSE file.

-CopyRight: Copyright (C) 2017-2019 Vincent Sallaberry
+CopyRight: Copyright (C) 2017-2020 Vincent Sallaberry